Guidelines for Appointment, Reappointment, Promotion and Tenure, and Post Tenure Evaluation

 1. Purpose:

-The Faculty Personnel Council will conduct periodic evaluations of the professional activities of all tenured faculty who have not been evaluated in the last six years of full-time service.
+The Faculty Personnel Committee will conduct periodic evaluations of the professional activities of all tenured faculty who have not been evaluated in the last six years of full-time service.
 These evaluations are to ensure: 1) that such faculty are performing in accordance with the expectations for faculty as described in the preamble for Section 12 in the Faculty Handbook, “Guidelines for Appointment, Reappointment, Promotion, and Tenure”; and 2) that the faculty are receiving sufficient institutional support for meeting those expectations.
 These evaluations will proceed as follows:

 2. Procedure: